HrbrIO/harbor-docs/docs/api.md

 # API Docs

-Welcomet to the Harbor API.
+Welcomet to the Hrbr API.
 Today we only expose a couple of elements of our API during the alpha.
 Everything in the system is accessible via the API (such as adding users, beacons, foghorns, etc.), but we won't be exposing those endpoints until the beta release.
 But for now you can do the two most important things on the system.

 1. Send __beacon messages__ to get data into HarborIconWhite
 2. Connect to a __wss stream__ to view and manipulate those messages in your environments and code.